daniel-araujo/proctal/README.md

 systems.
 This section will not go into too much detail but will show you how you can create a development build to tinker with the source code.

-First we need certain files and directories for the tools to work.
-Those can be created by running the `autoreconf` command with the `-i` option in the root directory of the project:
+First you need to run the `init` script.
+This will fetch some dependencies that don't have to be installed in your system and also prepare the autotools.

-	$ autoreconf -i
+	$ ./init

-You can now create a build.
-At this point you can follow the instructions in the Installation section but as a developer you will most likely want to have everything working from the project directory.
-You might even be interested in working with different build settings, like having a release or a debug build.
-This is actually possible.
-Here's how you would create and compile a build that suppresses optimizations and adds debugging symbols.
+At this point you can follow the instructions given in the Installation section but you will most likely want to work strictly inside the project directory.
+Here's how you would create and compile a build that suppresses optimizations and inserts debugging symbols.

-	$ mkdir -p build/debug
+	$ mkdir -p build

-	$ cd build/debug
+	$ cd build

 	$ ../../configure 'CFLAGS=-g -O0'